jerdog/demystifying-devex-slidev/slides.md

 ### 1995: Borland Delphi

 <!--
-Borland Delphi was released in 1995 and is still around (Embarcadero Delphi v12) -->
+Borland Delphi was released in 1995 and is still around (Embarcadero Delphi v12.2 is now out) -->

 ---